Serving all people by providing personalized health and wellness through exemplary care, education and research.

 To treat celiac disease, your child will need to be put on a gluten-free diet.
 This will let the villi heal and begin to absorb nutrients again.
 Gluten must be removed, even if your child feels fine and doesn’t have symptoms.
 If it isn’t, celiac disease can lead to serious health problems.
 Your child must stay on a gluten-free diet for the rest of his or her life.

 Over time, children with celiac disease who don’t stop eating gluten can develop health problems.
 These problems can include malnutrition (a lack of needed vitamins and minerals), bone weakness, and shortened stature (height).
-If celiac disease isn’t treated, a cancer called intestinal lymphoma can sometimes develop later in life.
+If celiac disease isn’t treated, there is an increased risk of intestinal cancer later in life.
 So it’s important to remove all gluten from your child’s diet.
-Work with your child’s healthcare provider to learn about sources of gluten in food and other products.
+Work with your child’s health care provider to learn about sources of gluten in food and other products.
 Even when treated, the condition may be associated with other diseases, such as diabetes or thyroid conditions.
 Speak to your child's doctor about other signs or symptoms of illness you should watch for.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |